Nam4learn/pick-engineer/README.md

 Pick Engineer
 =============

-pick an random engineer name from text file.
+function pick_engineer use for random engineer name from text file

+this case text file is engineers.txt

 Usage: ruby picker.py